 So how can L&D delver the ideal blended learning experience?
 The answer can be with the development of a digital learning culture.

 A digital learning culture is one where learning, both formal and informal is accessible, flexible, encouraged, discussed and shared.
 Learning can be both in groups or self-directed.
 It does not in any way dismiss classroom based learning, but combines online and offline training.
-This is about expanding the range of learning; improving and enhancing all learning offerings and developing a suite of online courses or digital learning options which will meet the learning needs of the organisation, as well as the learning needs of the staff.
+This is about learners engaging, and expanding the range of training opportunities; improving and enhancing all learning offerings and developing a suite of digital learning options which will meet the learning needs of the organisation, as well as the learning needs of the staff.
 Digital learning includes:

 - Flexible self-paced elearning modules accessible from multi devices to allow for mobile learning